cyclinder/spiderpool/docs/usage/install/ai/get-started-macvlan.md

     metadata:
       name: gpu1-net11
     spec:
       gateway: 172.16.11.254
       subnet: 172.16.11.0/16
       ips:
         - 172.16.11.1-172.16.11.200
     ---
     apiVersion: spiderpool.spidernet.io/v2beta1
     kind: SpiderMultusConfig
     metadata:
       name: gpu1-macvlan
       namespace: spiderpool
+      labels:
+        shared-rdma-gpu: ""
     spec:
       cniType: macvlan
       macvlan:
         master: ["enp11s0f0np0"]
         ippools:
           ipv4: ["gpu1-net11"]
     EOF
     ```

+    The above configuration adds the `shared-rdma-gpu` label to the SpiderMultusConfig resources corresponding to the 8 network cards.
+The LabelKey is a user-defined value that needs to match the value of the `netresources.spidernet.io/multus-config-label` label added to the Pod.

 ## Create a Test Application

 1. Create a DaemonSet application on specified nodes.
-   In the following example, the annotation field `v1.multus-cni.io/default-network` specifies the use of the default Calico network card for control plane communication.
-The annotation field `k8s.v1.cni.cncf.io/networks` connects to the 8 network cards affinitized to the GPU for RDMA communication, and configures 8 types of RDMA resources.
+   In the following example, the annotation field `v1.multus-cni.io/default-network` specifies the use of the default Calico network card for control plane communication. and specifies the label `netresources.spidernet.io/multus-config-label: shared-rdma-gpu`.
+Spiderpool will automatically inject 8 GPU-affinity network interfaces into the Pod for RDMA communication, and configure 8 types of RDMA resources.

     ```shell
     $ helm repo add spiderchart https://spidernet-io.github.io/charts